Without treatment, pediatric sleep apnea can lead to some serious consequences including a failure to grow, heart problems, or even death.

 - Oral appliances that expand the nasal passages and palate, hold the tongue in the correct position, or bring the lower jaw forward to expand the airway.

 - Myofunctional therapy involves tongue exercises designed to improve the strength and muscles in the mouth and tongue.

 What To Do If You Suspect Sleep Apnea

 Whether you think one of your children has sleep apnea or maybe you’ve recognized the symptoms in someone else you know, the best thing you can do is encourage them to visit a doctor for a diagnosis.
-If they’re searching for an effective treatment, they might be a good candidate for oral appliances at our Troy, MI dental office.
+If they’re searching for an effective treatment, they might be a good candidate for oral appliances at our Rochester Hills dental office.
 If you have questions about sleep apnea or want to learn more about oral appliance therapy, please contact Michigan Center for TMJ & Sleep Wellness at (248) 480-0085 today.